krussll/tarothappy/_posts/2020-11-06-lawn-bowls-hand-signals.md

 This is used if you want to let the bowler know that a certain bowl is one of ours.

-This signal is done by pointing at the bowl and tapping your left shoulder
+This signal is done by pointing at the bowl and tapping your left shoulder.

 ### Indicating “THEIR BOWL”